DorielRivalet/wycademy/docs/README.md

 Lastly, if there were packages whose license text was not found, find them from the list previously written down and manually add them to `/license-report-full.json`.

 The contents of `/license-report-full.json` can then be copied into `/src/lib/client/modules/license-report.ts`.

+### GitHub Actions

+In order to automatically check license changes when updating packages, the Dependabot checks include a workflow file, which also involves running `/scripts/compare-licenses.js`.
+We can check the `Compare licenses` step of the `.github/workflows/license-change-checker.yml` workflow file and verify that there are no license changes when updating the packages.